 The KYC Project is the first venture of the company and it relates to Centralized Record Keeping of KYC documents of Capital Market investors.
-The Company had registered 2097 intermediaries.
-The total no. of KYC records held as on 31st March, 2022 is 4.30 crores.
-The Ministry of Finance had launched the Central KYC (CKYC) project for the financial sector.
-All regulators have made the CKYC mandatory.
+The Company has registered 2671 intermediaries.
+The total no. of KYC records held as on 31st March, 2023 is 5.37 Crores.